General-Translation/generaltranslation/README.md

 console.log(codes) // ['fr', 'es']
 ```

-## Which languages do AI models speak?
+## Which languages do AI models understand?

 We continually benchmark AI models and add new models as they are released.
 That means these functions have to be <code>async</code>.
 This information is provided as a public service.
 It's completely free and requires no API key.